wp-plugins/my-content-management/readme.txt

 2. Activate the plugin using the `Plugins` menu in WordPress
 3. Visit the settings page at Settings > My Content Management to enable your needed content types.
 4. Visit the appropriate custom post types sections to edit and create new content.
-5. Use built-in widgets or shortcodes to display content.
-(Advanced users can create custom theme templates for displays.)
+5. Use built-in widgets or shortcodes to display content or create custom theme files for display.

 == Frequently Asked Questions ==